nalgeon/pokitoki/README.md

 This is a Telegram chat bot built using the ChatGPT (aka GPT-3.5) language model from OpenAI.

+## Private chats

+You can use the bot as a personal assistant:

 <img src="docs/chat-1.png" alt="Sample chat" width="400">

+You can also allow other users to use the bot; list them in the `telegram_usernames` config property.

 The bot has a terrible memory, so don't expect it to remember any chat context by default.
 But you can ask follow-up questions using a plus sign: